 Let’s look at some of the advantages of being on-deck sailors.

 The inescapable mechanical fact is that leading lines back to the cockpit adds friction, and friction is the enemy of sail handling efficiency.
 So, if the crew are comfortable on deck and therefore at least some rigging systems terminate there, the overall rig will be both simpler and more efficient.

 I’m tall and lightly built…OK, scrawny.
 Let’s just say that upper body strength has never been my strong suit, and at age 64 that ain’t getting any better!
 I would guess that the maximum I can pull horizontally in the cockpit without risking my back is about 50 pounds.
 But at the mast I can still swing my full 180 pounds (3.5 x as much) on a halyard.

 Don’t underestimate this advantage.
-For example, we will be posting a video soon showing how quick and easy it is to hoist our fully battened 600-square foot mainsail on Morgan’s Cloud, mainly because of this advantage and, to a lesser extent, #1 above.
+For example, see Further Reading for how quick and easy it is to hoist our fully battened 600-square foot mainsail on Morgan’s Cloud, mainly because of this advantage and, to a lesser extent, #1 above.

 #3 Do It Right

 Confidence in leaving the cockpit frees Phyllis and I to do things right.
 For example, there is only one right way to control the boom off the wind, at least in big breeze and waves, and that is a proper end boom preventer.
 Even so, how many boats do you see rigged that way?
 Precious few.